 Luckily, there are a bunch of people who are set on enriching the wine scene in town and dream of turning Logroño into the great wine capital it should be, not only showcasing the region’s excellent wines but also opening up to other Spanish and worldwide selections.

-That is what Guardaviñas Wine Bistro (Marqués de San Nicolás, 47) is set on doing since it opened its doors in the city’s old quarter.
+NO LONGER IN BUSINESS That is what Guardaviñas Wine Bistro (Marqués de San Nicolás, 47) is set on doing since it opened its doors in the city’s old quarter.
 Dishes mix classic recipes with creative touches and a nod to English traditional cuisine which its owner, Alberto Ruiz, pairs with a refreshingly original wine list dotted with small producers from the region such as Abel Mendoza, Sierra del Toloño, Juan Carlos Sancha or Benjamín Romeo and quirky selections like Ojuel Supurao, made with dried grapes following an ancestral method in the region.

 You can tell Ruiz, who lived in London for five years, has a passion for wine.
 He holds tastings and does custom pairings, a rather unusual service outside Michelin-starred restaurants.
 Among the 150 brands stored in his pretty underground cellar there is an interesting selection of organic and natural wines as well as artisan champagnes and bottles from a diversity of wine regions and countries such as Burgundy, Jura, Chile, Italy or even Georgia and Oregon.